notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 }
 ```

-Let's add a transition to a div with a background-color that changes on a hover.
+Let's add a transition to a div with a `background-color` that changes on mouse hover.

 ```css
   div {